For which problems

 EMDR helped me to walk inside deep memories and emotions and resume the path of serenity”

 I’ve always been passionate about getting to know how the human mind works.
-For this reason my training has always been focused on the clinic, which is one of the most fascinating branches of psychology.
+For this reason my training has always been focused on clinical psychology, which is the most fascinating branch of psychology.

-I specialize in a cognitive-oriented doctoral degree, a research-oriented institution focused on therapies based on scientific evidence.
+I specialized in cognitive-oriented psychotherapy, in an institution focused on therapies based on scientific evidence.

-There I learned about EMDR and this approach impressed me so much that I continued specializing and participated in the courses to obtain the official training.
+I learned about EMDR during my PsyD and I was so impressed by its effectiveness that I continued specializing and completed the official EMDR training.

-Today I am grateful for this extraordinary method and to be able to give my patients back a life worthliving and to witness each time a small miracle.
+Today I am grateful for this extraordinary method and to be able to give my patients their life back witnessing a small miracle every time.